ssamuels0916/Project-Aloha/README.md

 ## Languages and Tools Used
 	* HTML
-	* CSS (including CSS reset styles, floats, and media queries)
+	* CSS (including CSS reset styles, flexbox, and media queries) *jQuery (smooth scrolling, bxSlider, DOM navigation, alert-box display)
 	* Git and Github
+	*Mobile first approach to coding & design(RWD)

 ## What did I learn?

-During this project I learned and honed both my HTML and CSS skills, in addition to learning how to command my terminal, use git, as well as Github.
-Though floats and media queries proved to be a bit challenging at first, I can say now with confidence that I have greatly strengthened my HTML and CSS skills.
+For this project I was able to learn and hone my HTML, CSS, and jQuery skills.
+Though at first using these mark-ups and languages proved to be a bit challenging, with time and plenty of practice I was able to improve upon what I've learned, to the point where I am able to say that I am very confident in my skills with these languages.